programmurr/knights_travails/readme.md

 3 - Decide which search algorithm is best to use for this case.
 Hint: one of them could be a potentially infinite series

 4 - Use the chosen search algorithm to find the shortest path between the starting square (or node) and the ending square.
 Output what that full path looks like

+### Current status:

+Complete!
+View it live on replit: https://repl.it/@programmurr/knightstravails#main.rb